openvinotoolkit/npu_plugin/src/vpux_compiler/docs/debugging.md

 # Debugging Technics

-Some of the Debugging Technics works only in Developer Build mode.
+**Note:** Some of the Debugging Technics works only in Developer Build mode.
 To turn it on add `-D ENABLE_DEVELOPER_BUILD=ON` CMake option to the plugin build.

 ## vpux-translate and vpu-opt Tools